miggynowiggy/my-social-world/README.md

 # MY SOCIAL WORLD

-A Sample Repo that shows the capabilities of React and Supabase to create a seemless and intuitive MVPs
+A Sample Repo that shows the capabilities of React and Supabase to create a seamless and intuitive MVPs

 ## Technologies Used